Crossroadsman/AgileDevelopment/UserStories/UserStoryWorkshop.md

   - say the stories out loud
   - retain only the stories needed
   - sometimes new stories will emerge and others may be discarded
+  - Have conversation about each story
+  - Generate reliable set of acceptance criteria (confirmations) for the stories
+  - Prioritize for iteration

 - Prioritisation of User Stories: Generating the Release Plan
   - Use MoSCoW prioritisation to identify 'must have' user stories from the backlog